 “NOFA” means a Notice of Funding Availability for the Program issued by the Department.

 “Nondiscretionary Local Approval Process” means a process for development approval involving little or no personal judgment by the public official as to the wisdom or manner of carrying out the project.
-The public official merely ensures that the proposed development meets all the "objective zoning standards," "objective subdivision standards," and "objective design review standards" (as long as the public official is using design guidelines established for the Project Area and their review is for consistency and application of the established guidelines) in effect at the time that the application is submitted to the local government, but uses no special discretion or judgment in reaching a decision.
+The public official merely ensures that the proposed development meets all the objective zoning standards, objective subdivision standards, and objective design review standards in effect at the time that the application is submitted to the local government, but uses no special discretion or judgment in reaching a decision.

 “Open Space” means a parcel or area of land or water that is essentially unimproved and dedicated to one or more of the following purposes: (1) the preservation of natural resources; (2) the managed production of resources; (3) public and/or residential outdoor recreation; or (4) public health and safety.